Mouse over each board member's image to learn more.

 Dawn is currently the Vice President of the Arizona Center for Civic Leadership at the Flinn Foundation.
 She lives in North Central Phoenix with her husband Andy and their daughter, Finn.

 In 1997, Jeff made the decision to re-career away from restaurant and retail management and has never looked back.
 He has worked as an educator for the past 23 years in the Creighton district in Central Phoenix, starting as a Kindergarten teacher and also taught in first and third grade.
 He then spent three years as an Assistant Principal before becoming Principal at Papago school.
-Most recently, Jeff has been appointed as the Principal for the new Creighton Virtual Academy, which will open in the Fall of 2021.
+Most recently, Jeff has been appointed as the Principal for the new Creighton Virtual Academy.

 Jeff is an active member of several professional organizations including The International Society for Technology in Education, AZTEA, The Arizona Technology in Education Association, and The Arizona School Administrators Association.